youMetTem/NumericalMBPDFreconSimulation/README.md

 # Numerical Reconstruction of the Maxwell-Boltzmann Distribution via 3D Monatomic Hard-Sphere Simulation
-This project explores the numerical reconstruction of the Maxwell-Boltzmann probability density function based on data generated from a 3D hard-sphere system.
+This project explores the numerical reconstruction of the Maxwell-Boltzmann probability density function based on data generated from a 3D hard-sphere simulation system.
 Additionally, the study evaluates the accuracy of reconstruction by comparing cubic spline interpolation and standard non-linear curve fitting (scipy.optimize) against the theoretical curve.
 <table>
   <tr>
     <td width="40%" align="center" valign="middle">